awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 1. \(Optional\) After you add Linux worker nodes to your cluster, follow the procedures in [Windows support](windows-support.md) to add Windows support to your cluster and to add Windows worker nodes\.
 All Amazon EKS clusters must contain at least one Linux worker node, even if you only want to run Windows workloads in your cluster\.

 Now that you have a working Amazon EKS cluster with nodes, you are ready to start installing Kubernetes add\-ons and deploying applications to your cluster\.
 The following documentation topics help you to extend the functionality of your cluster\.
++ [Restrict access to IMDS](best-practices-security.md#restrict-ec2-credential-access) – If you plan to assign IAM roles to all of your Kubernetes service accounts so that pods only have the minimum permissions that they neeed, and no pods in the cluster require access to the Amazon EC2 instance metadata service \(IMDS\) for other reasons, such as retrieving the current Region, then we recommend blocking pod access to IMDS\.
+For more information, see [IAM roles for service accounts](iam-roles-for-service-accounts.md) and [Restricting access to the IMDS and Amazon EC2 instance profile credentials](best-practices-security.md#restrict-ec2-credential-access)\.
 + [Cluster Autoscaler](cluster-autoscaler.md) – Configure the Kubernetes Cluster Autoscaler to automatically adjust the number of nodes in your node groups\.
 + [Deploy a sample Linux application](sample-deployment.md) – Deploy a sample application to test your cluster and Linux nodes\.
 + [Deploy a Windows sample application](windows-support.md#windows-sample-application) – Deploy a sample application to test your cluster and Windows nodes\.